The information in this article applies to:

 To adjust Camera and Render Preference Settings

-1. First, exit out of any 3D camera views you may have open in Chief Architect.
+- First, exit out of any 3D camera views you may have open.

-If the camera view is able to generate successfully without issue, then you can exit out of the view, return to the Camera Defaults, and go through and restore one setting at a time until you determine if one or more may have been specifically responsible for the initial undesired results, and then leave just those options disabled.
+If the camera view is able to generate successfully without issue, then you can exit out of the view, return to the Camera Defaults, and go through and restore one setting at a time until you determine if one or more are specifically responsible for the initial undesired results, and then leave just those options disabled.

 If making these changes does not affect the view, leave the settings disabled.

-5. Certain preference settings may affect camera views.
-Select Edit> Preferences from the menu if you're on a Windows PC, or Chief Architect> Preferences if you're on a Mac, then select the Render panel.
+- Certain preference settings may affect camera views.
+Select Edit> Preferences from the menu if you're on a Windows PC, or Chief Architect> Preferences if you're on a Mac, then access the Render panel.

-• Set Hardware Edge Smoothing to None and test if this produces better results.
+- In X15 and prior versions, set Hardware Edge Smoothing to None and test if this produces better results.
 If there is no change, set this back to its original value and proceed to the next option.
+This setting is not available in X16 and newer versions.

-In X12 and prior versions, make the following adjustments:
+If you're using X12 or a prior version, make the following adjustments:

 With Use Enhanced Lighting toggled off, you may experience crashing, error messages, pixelation, or other unexpected behavior when creating 3D camera views.
 If this behavior occurs, please leave this setting enabled.